LucHermitte/lh-tags/doc/API.md

 Method specific to `ctags`-like indexers that fill tag file that can accessed through [`taglist()`](http://vimhelp.appspot.com/eval.txt.html#taglist%28%29).

-Tell whether there is ctags _kind_ associated to the specified pattern.
+Tells whether there is a ctags _kind_ associated to the specified pattern.
-The `kind_pattern` which is expected to be a [`regular-expression`](http://vimhelp.appspot.com/pattern.txt.html#regular-expression).
+The `kind_pattern` is expected to be a [`regular-expression`](http://vimhelp.appspot.com/pattern.txt.html#regular-expression).
 The names/patterns officially supported follow current universal-ctags kinds.